kapeksha/DRF_Validations/README.md

 # Task Management API

-This is a RESTful API for managing tasks, their statuses, and categories.
+This is a RESTful API for managing task's, their statuse's, and categories.
 The API is built with Django and Django REST Framework.

 ## Setup